How Many People Have Died on Mount Madison? 6 Hiking Deaths on Record

-Mount Madison appears in 10 documented incidents in this database — 4 survived and 6 fatal.
-The causes that recur most here are medical, fall, exposure.
+As of 2026, 6 people have died hiking Mount Madison in the documented record — out of 11 incidents in this database, 5 of which were survived.
+This counts hiking and backcountry incidents only — widely-cited mountain death tolls that include railway, auto-road, and aviation accidents run higher.
+The causes that recur most here are fall, medical, exposure.
 Higher counts partly reflect how heavily a peak is hiked, not just how dangerous it is — it’s hiked safely far more often than not, but it rewards real preparation.

 Most common causes on Mount Madison